simondparsons/hyperspectral/README.md

 convert.py : applies gain conversion to an image, generating a new image.

+sample.py  : extracts the hyperspectral reflectance values at a set of
+             indicated points within the image.
+Also has the option to specify which bands to pull out.

 clicker.py : some code grabbed from the internet.
 Should allow
              selection of an roi within an image.
 Not clear how useful it is.